opendr-eu/opendr/docs/reference/matchboxnet.md

   Object that holds the validation dataset.
   Same rules apply as above.
 - **logging_path**: *str, default=''*
-  Path to save TensorBoard log files.
-If set to None or '', TensorBoard logging is disabled.
+  Path to save log files.
+If set to None or '', logging is disabled.
 - **silent**: *bool, default=True*
   If set to True, disables all printing of training progress reports and other information to STDOUT.
 - **verbose**: *bool, default=True*